 Another great tip is to measure your neck size.
 Neck size is the most important number you will need to know when determining which necklace length works best for you especially if you are ordering online.
 A necklace will fall lower on a person with a thin neck and sit higher on a person with a thicker neck. makes sense right?

 When deciding on a ‘minimum’ chain length just add 5-10cm to your neck measurement, this will make sure your necklace isn’t too tight.
-This tip works well with finer signature necklaces like a banner necklace (like my #curvy one) or a sentimental pendant.
+This tip works well with finer signature necklaces like a banner necklace (like my #curvy one – click the link to see how you can make your own signature banner) or a sentimental pendant.
 The exception is if you ‘actually’ want a choker style, if that’s the case then stick with your true neck measurement.

 If you’re purchasing something that can’t be customised then choose the ‘second’ size up from your neck size as your minimum necklace size.
 So if you measure 42 cm your minimum chain length should be 50 cm instead of 45 cm.